Asset management

 - Asset management policy

-Asset value and conditions
+Asset value and performance

 We categorize public infrastructure into 'asset classes' that each have: